Adnan10101/budgetly-ai/README.md

 # budgetly-ai
-A simple AI based approach to be able to track and analyse my expenses.
+A simple AI based approach to be able to track and analyse my expenses.mad

 Usecases:
 <TODO>